Smart Home - The Complete Guide!

 Mobile applications

 Mobile applications make it possible to remotely control your smart home from your smartphone or tablet.
 You can turn lights on or off, adjust the temperature and monitor safety features with a few simple taps.
 The industry is moving more and more towards the fact that it is the mobile applications of large companies that you will use.
 Google Home or Apple Home.
 These apps are for gathering all your devices in one place.
-The new standard Matters is a step in this direction.
+The new standard Matter is a step in this direction.

 Smart homes for security